jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     *   *Note:* For final reconstructions for a paper, DAMMIN refinement should be done.
 However, it is quite slow, so for the purposes of this tutorial we won't do it.

 #.
-If it's not already checked, check the "Align and cluster envelopes (damclust)"
-    checkbox.

-#.
-RAW can align the DAMMIF/N output with a PDB structure using SUPCOMB from the
+RAW can align the DAMMIF/N output with a PDB/mmCIF structure using CIFSUP from the
     ATSAS package.
-To do so, check the 'Align output to PDB' box and select the **1XIB_4mer.pdb** file in the **reconstruction_data/gi_complete** folder.
+To do so, check the 'Align output to PDB/mmCIF' box and select the **1XIB_4mer.pdb** file in the **reconstruction_data/gi_complete** folder.

     *   *Tip:* If you're not sure if you selected the correct file, hovering